 5. Close the deal

-You don’t have to follow the Glengarry Glenn Ross advice of “Always be Closing” as a sales professional; however, don’t let a presentation end without trying to close the deal with a “soft close” of some sort.
-A sales process example is asking a prospect if they are comfortable with what you presented, and they would be interested in a proposal.
+What will be your defined exit criteria for wrapping up a deal?
+A sales process example is asking a prospect if they see value in what you presented and would be interested in a proposal.
 Some deals fall apart because a salesperson didn’t ask for a customer’s business when they expected an offer.

 The thrill of closing a deal and achieving “your number” is an exhilarating experience.
-It’s why many salespeople keep at it.
+It’s why many sales professionals keep at it.
 You never win business if you don’t ask for it, and all of the preparation and perspiration along the way pays off when a prospect agrees to your offer.

-6. Post-sale follow-up
+6. The final sales process step: Post-sale follow-up

 - Ensure your company is delivering/delivered what was promised